Palikúr language

 Palikúr (Brazilian Portuguese: Palicur, French: Palikur) is an Arawakan language of Brazil and French Guiana, spoken by the Palikur and formerly the Karipuna do Amapá.
 Knowledge of French and Portuguese is common among the Palikur, and French Guianese Creole is used as the common language among the tribes in the area and with the local population.
 Palikúr is considered endangered in French Guiana and vulnerable in Brazil.

+History

+The name "Palikur" is first mentioned in 1513 as "Paricura" by Vicente Yáñez Pinzón.
+However, regular mention of the Palikur only began around the mid-17th century, starting with the expedidition of Father Antoine Biet in 1653.